lmweber/cytometry-clustering-comparison/README.md

 # Comparison of clustering methods for high-dimensional single-cell flow and mass cytometry data

+This repository contains R scripts to reproduce the analysis and figures in our paper on comparing clustering methods for high-dimensional single-cell flow and mass cytometry data.

+(reference and link to bioRxiv preprint here when submitted)

 ## Overview

-This repository contains R scripts to reproduce the analysis in our paper on comparing clustering methods for high-dimensional single-cell flow and mass cytometry data.
+In this study, we compared the performance of 13 clustering methods (11 distinct methods and two variations) for automatically detecting clusters representing cell populations in high-dimensional flow and mass cytometry data sets.
+A list of the clustering methods can be found in Table 1 in the paper.

-We compared 13 clustering methods (including two variations of methods), using four publicly available, real data sets from experiments in immunology.
-The data sets are:
+We tested the clustering methods using four publicly available, real data sets from high-dimensional flow and mass cytometry experiments in immunology.
+A summary of the data sets is provided in Table 2 in the paper.

-- Levine_2015_marrow_32: a 32-dimensional mass cytometry data set containing 14 major immune cell populations, from Levine et al. (2015).

-- Levine_2015_marrow_13: a 13-dimensional mass cytometry data set containing 24 major immune cell populations, from Levine et al. (2015).

-- Nilsson_2013_HSC: a 13-dimensional flow cytometry data set, containing a single rare cell population of interest, from Nilsson et al. (2013).
-The rare population consists of hematopoietic stem cells (HSCs), and accounts for 0.8% of total cells in the data set.

-- Mosmann_2014_activ: a 15-dimensional flow cytometry data set, containing a single rare cell population of interest, from Mosmann et al. (2014).
-The rare population consists of activated (cytokine-producing) memory CD4 T cells, and accounts for 0.03% of total cells in the data set.
+(sentence on main results)

 ## Contents

-R scripts are saved in the [scripts](scripts/) folder.
+All R scripts are saved in the [scripts](scripts/) folder.

+Each script contains comments explaining the overall purpose of the script, as well as the individual steps within it.

-R scripts to prepare the benchmark data sets are saved in [scripts/data_preparation_scripts](scripts/data_preparation_scripts).
+The main R script to reproduce the figures shown in the paper is [scripts/plots_main_results.R](scripts/plots_main_results.R).
+R scripts to reproduce the data preprocessing steps are saved in [scripts/data_preparation_scripts](scripts/data_preparation_scripts/).

-Currently, the repository contains R scripts only.
-The final version will also include PDF files of all figures included in the paper, as well as additional information in the README.
+## Data files

+Preprocessed data files required to reproduce the analysis and figures are available from FlowRepository (repository FR-FCM-ZZPH).

+Original data files are publicly available from the references listed in Table 2 in the paper.